bibincatchme/kubernetes/ServiceAccount/README.md

 ### What is a Service Account?
 Using RBAC with Service Accounts in Kubernetes
 #### In Kubernetes, service accounts are used to provide an identity for pods.
-Pods that want to interact with the API server will authenticate with a particular service account.
+Pods that want to interact with the Kubernetes API server will authenticate with a particular service account.
 By default, applications will authenticate as the default service account in the namespace they are running in.
 #### This means, for example, that an application running in the test namespace will use the default service account of the test namespace.

+which can be used to:
 1. Authenticate Pods to the Kubernetes API server, allowing the Pods to read and manipulate Kubernetes API objects (for example, a CI/CD pipeline that deploys applications to your cluster).
 2. Authenticate Pods to Google Cloud resources through Workload Identity, allowing Pods to act as a Google service account.
 This allows you to give fine-grained identity and authorization to Pods when they need access to Google Cloud APIs.